From BR Bullpen

 His whole career was in the American League, and after being traded away from the A's before the 1936 season, he came back to them in mid-1942 to end his career.

-McNair's obituary indicates that he played in the minors at Meridian, Memphis and Knoxville in 1928-29 before coming to the majors.
-He ended his major league career with the A's after refusing to go to Washington in "an attempted deal".
+McNair's obituary indicates that he played in the minors at Meridian, Memphis and Knoxville in 1928 and 1929 before coming to the majors.
+He ended his major league career with the A's after refusing to go to the Washington Senators in "an attempted deal".
 He managed at Savannah in 1948 and for 1949 had signed as a scout with the A's.
 He died of a heart attack at age 39.
-Eric McNair obituary

 He was nicknamed "Boob" after a cartoon character, but he was well-liked.
 He was also easy-going.